America's last known Nazi collaborator is deported to Germany

 Jakiw Palij, 95, had lived in New York City for decades.
 He served as a guard at a Nazi forced labor camp during the Second World War.

-In a statement released by the White House after Palij landed in Germany early Tuesday said President Donald Trump commended the actions of Immigration and Customs Enforcement for “removing this war criminal from United States soil.”
+In a statement released by the White House after Palij landed in Germany early Tuesday, President Donald Trump commended the actions of Immigration and Customs Enforcement for “removing this war criminal from United States soil.”

-Palij was born on former Polish territory, an area now located in Ukraine.
-He immigrated to the U.S. in 1949 and became a citizen in 1957, but concealed his Nazi service saying that he spent World War II working in a factory on a farm.
+Palij was born on former Polish territory, an area now in Ukraine.
+He immigrated to the U.S. in 1949 and became a citizen in 1957, but concealed his Nazi service, saying that he spent World War II working in a factory on a farm.

 Palij told Justice Department investigators who showed up at his door in 1993: "I would never have received my visa if I told the truth.
 Everyone lied."

-According to the United States Holocaust Memorial Museum, the Trawniki camp was part of “Operation Reinhard,” the Nazi operation to murder the approximately two million Jews residing in German-occupied Poland.
+According to the United States Holocaust Memorial Museum, the Trawniki camp was part of “Operation Reinhard,” the Nazi operation to murder the approximately 2 million Jews residing in German-occupied Poland.

 Palij has said he was forced to be a guard.